SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Automatic and Human Evaluation

-Notably, in the \xeng direction, we see that \mfourtlg improves translation quality considerably over the \whisperlarge baseline for Swahili (an XSTS improvement close to 2.5) and Bengali (an XSTS improvement above 1). \mfourtlg has significant improvements in language quality over \whisperlarge for 7 out of the \evallangs{} languages evaluated \xeng with regressions in 8; all regressions are smaller than 0.5 XSTS except for Japanese, which has a slightly larger regression.
+Notably, in the \xeng direction, we see that \mfourtlg improves translation quality considerably over the \whisperlarge baseline for Swahili (an XSTS improvement of 2.38), Bengali (an XSTS improvement of 1.19), Telugu (an XSTS improvement of 0.69, and Modern Standard Arabic (an XSTS improvement of 0.47). \mfourtlg has significant improvements in language quality over \whisperlarge for 10 out of the \evallangs{} languages evaluated \xeng with regressions in 10, but only 2 languages, Japanese and Tagalog, have regressions of more than 0.5 XSTS.